LaVireak/ChimixCheatEngine/README.md

 - Modern C++17 standards with RAII and smart pointers
 - Comprehensive error handling and logging
 - Memory-safe operations with proper cleanup
-- Professional UI/UX design patterns
+- Clean UI/UX design patterns

 ## Legal and Ethical Use